Stanley Clements: East Side Kids

-In 1942 he was loaned to Monogram Pictures.
-Among his friends he was known offscreen as "Stosh," so he adopted the nickname "Stash" in the ensemble-cast film series, the East Side Kids.
+In 1942, he was loaned to Monogram Pictures.
+Among his friends, he was known offscreen as "Stosh", so he adopted the nickname "Stash" in the ensemble-cast film series the East Side Kids.
 He appeared as an East Side Kid in Smart Alecks, 'Neath Brooklyn Bridge, and Ghosts on the Loose.
 He retained the character name of "Stash" in other films: Right to the Heart, Military Academy with That Tenth Avenue Gang, and Boots Malone.

 Marriage

-In August 1945, Clements married actress Gloria Grahame, who played bad girl Violet Bick in It's a Wonderful Life, and who later won a Best Supporting Actress Oscar for The Bad and The Beautiful.
+In August 1945, Clements married actress Gloria Grahame, who played Violet Bick in It's a Wonderful Life, and who later won a Best Supporting Actress Oscar for The Bad and The Beautiful.
 The marriage was a stormy one, with Grahame objecting to Clements's drinking and gambling, and Clements being jealous of her dalliances with other men, and it ended in 1948.
 He married Maria Walek in 1951.
-In 1964 they adopted her eight-year-old nephew, Sylvester, bringing him to the United States from Poland.
+In 1964, they adopted her eight-year-old nephew, Sylvester, bringing him to the United States from Poland.

 Other roles

 After the East Side Kids, Clements then set out on his own again, this time landing roles in more prestigious pictures.
-He was featured in perhaps his best-known role as teenage street-tough-turned-choirboy "Tony Scaponi" in the 1944 Bing Crosby hit Going My Way, and scored a great success as a jockey in the 1945 Alan Ladd feature Salty O'Rourke.
+He was featured in perhaps his best-known role as Tony Scaponi in the 1944 Bing Crosby film Going My Way, and scored a great success as a jockey in the 1945 Alan Ladd feature Salty O'Rourke.

 Clements's acting career was interrupted by U.S. Army service as a private first class just after World War II.
 When he returned in 1947, he began appearing in more adult roles in lower-budgeted films, including Johnny Holiday (cast against type as a psychopath) and Destination Murder (as a hired killer).
 He starred in a series of action/detective pictures at the successor to Monogram Pictures, Allied Artists, for producer Ben Schwalb and director Edward Bernds.